skandy303/task-manager-app/README.md

 ## Troubleshooting
 - Make sure both backend and frontend servers are running.
 - If you change ports, update the API base URL in the frontend.
+-dotnet ef might require pathing configuration or a PC restart